Single-cavity and Multi-cavity Injection Moulding

 What is a Cavity in a mould?

-An injection mould includes 2 parts: core and cavity.
-The elevated portion of the mould is the core, while the recessed portion is the cavity.
-During the injection moulding process, the space between the core and cavity is filled with the hot, molten plastic material, which is then solidified into the final form.
-The core and cavity mould designs are essential to the successful moulding of the product, making the final shape and appearance of the moulded product.
+An injection mould consists of two main components: the core and the cavity.
+The core represents the raised portion of the mould, while the cavity is the recessed section.
+During the injection moulding process, molten plastic material is injected into the space between the core and cavity, where it solidifies into the final shape.
+The design of the core and cavity is critical to the successful moulding of the product, determining both its shape and appearance.

 Once the mould has been created, the production process can now start.
 The mould’s cavity and core are first clamped, or pushed, together, then comes the process of injecting molten plastic into the mould.
 After settling and cooling, the plastic can fill the mould and solidify.
 Finally, ejector pins release the item from the mould when it opens, and the final moulded product could be collected for the next steps.